richtastic/ff/src/3DR/wiki/index.md

 ![Texture Stitching](./images/stitching.png "Texture Stitching")
 <br/>
 - Vertex-Images registrations
-    - find projection of each vertex on each of n images
+    - find projection of each vertex on each of n images (camera image plane)
+        - intersects positively - in front of (for cameras INSIDE the scene),
+        - intersects positive normal (not interrior of surface)
+        - not occluded by (intersects) model
     - primary mapping of vertex is to image with best normal fit (largest dot product)
 - Find Transitional-Triangles
     - triangles in which all vertexes map to the same image/perspective don't need to be blended